 While home standby generators are certainly a more efficient and dependable backup power source, a portable generator still offers sufficient essential power at a fraction of the cost vs standby generator.

 Both of these generators have their use cases and are viable options for providing temporary power if an outage occurs.
-Choosing either generator really depends on the size of your residence and fuel source.
+Choosing either a large portable or standby generator really depends on the size of your residence and fuel source.

 Independent power via a standby generator allows complete freedom from your utility service provider when things go wrong, whereas a portable generator can be utilized for relief purposes in remote locations.